Ailsa Clark BA (Hons) Integrative-Relational Counseĺlor MBACP(Accredited)

 * are experiencing domestic violence

-I work privately from my home in Beverley which is close to Beverley station and the town centre.
+I work privately from a room in my home in Beverley which is approximately 1 1/2 miles from the town centre.

 I offer day-time and evening appointments with individual session times of 60 minutes and couple session times of 60 or 75 minutes.